Alabama health insurance exchange

 More than 20,000 in Alabama apply for coverage in October

 By Carla Anderson

-Gov. Robert Bentley on Nov.
-13, 2012, rejected a state-run health exchange.
+The federal government is operating the health insurance marketplace in Alabama, based on Gov. Robert Bentley’s November 2012 decision against a state-run marketplace.
 Bentley cited annual operating costs of up to $50 million as his reason for opting for a federally operated exchange.
 Bentley also ruled out an expansion of Medicaid in the state.

 State Exchange Profile: Alabama

 The Henry J. Kaiser Family Foundation overview of Alabama’s progress toward creating a state health insurance exchange.